 At the top of the village, there are some stunning views over Mont Ventoux and the Dentelles de Montmirail mountains, and some ancient ramparts, a fortified gate to the city, and ruined Saracen Towers.

-If you’re visiting in May or June, look out for the famous Venasque cherries.
+If you’re visiting Provence in May or June, look out for the famous Venasque cherries.
 These are known for being the best in Provence, where they've been grown since the 17th century.
 They're so good, the villagers call them diamants rouges (red diamonds!).
 We took a whole crate of these ‘red diamonds’ away with us!

 Venasque cherries from Provence